JimCodified/12factor/08_concurrency.md

 The  voting app has several processes that include a web UI for voting that writes to the message queue in Redis, a worker that reads the data from Redis and writes to PostgreSQL, and client that displays the results.

-This process can be easily scalable because they are stateless processes.
+If we want to scale the application, we can deploy the application as s Docker stack file to increase the number of instances for each service.
+Docker EE will then orchestrate the traffic on the different instances of the services.
+The processes are easily scalable because they are stateless processes.

 [Previous](07_port_binding.md) - [Next](09_disposability.md)